UNINETTSigma2/documentation/software/eessi/eessi_using.md

-We demonstrate the minimal change needed to the run the same software (`GROMACS`) using the installations provided locally on the HPC systems the following script just comments out the line loading EESSI module (`# module load EESSI/2023.06`) and use a local available GROMACS module
+We demonstrate the minimal change needed to the run the same software (`GROMACS`) using the installations provided locally on the HPC systems the following script just comments out the line loading EESSI module (`# module load EESSI/2023.06`) and load a locally available GROMACS module

     #!/bin/bash
     #SBATCH --account=REPLACE_WITH_YOUR_NN****K